 Pittsburgh is among the cities with the highest levels of air pollution in the United States.
 It is actually the most polluted city east of California.
 This makes it very difficult for residents that have COPD.
 COPD is a debilitating lung disease that makes breathing on one’s own extremely difficult.
 According to an article published by the University of Pittsburgh Medical Center, the number one cause of COPD is smoking.
 Other factors that might lead to COPD are secondhand smoke, air pollution, and being exposed to hazardous substances like dust and chemicals.

 Unfortunately COPD cannot be cured.
 Things like medications, inhalers and oxygen therapy help lessen the symptoms of COPD.
-There is a relatively new stem cell treatment that has been very effective for many patients.
-The stem cell treatment is a minimally invasive procedure that harnesses the body’s own healing properties.
-The Lung Institute specializes in treating patients with debilitating lung disease with stem cell therapy.
+There is a relatively new cellular therapy that has been very effective for many patients.
+The cellular therapy is a minimally invasive procedure that harnesses the body’s own healing properties.
+The Lung Institute specializes in treating patients with debilitating lung disease with cellular therapy.
 In July of 2015, Lung Institute doctors treat COPD in Pittsburgh.